-Stude ent Teaching Evaluation C Conference Form
+Student Teaching Eva luation Conference Form

-Fall Quarter Spring Quarter mid-term final
+Fall Quarter Spring Quarter mic fina l-term ll

-PERFORM MANCE ASSESSMENT OF TE ACHER CANDIDATE
+PERFORMANCE ASSESSMI ENT OF TEACHER CANDIDATE

-(name of Teacher Candida ate)
+(name of Te acher Candidate)

-for the time period through
+for the time period (starting data) through (ending date)

 (starting date) (ending date)

 in the grade(s)/classroom(s) of

-Cooperating Teacher-Mentor r in the subject area(s)
+Cooperating Teacher- -Mentor in the subject area(s)

-of ·
+of

-completion of the evaluation Rubric.
-The signature of the of the Teacher Candidate based d the College Supervisor indicate on the MIT Student Teaching Assessment t he or she was present and participated in College Faculty.
+completion of the eva Rubric.
+The signature luation of the Teacher Cand -Mentor and the College Supervisor indicate idate based on the MIT Student Teaching Assessn idicates that he or she was present and participated itor and the College Faculty.

-shared with the Teacher Can Teacher-Mentor and/or the C didate.
-For the final evaluation a tion or improvement have been noted and ny written concerns by the Cooperating acher Candidate not meeting minimum
+shared with the Teach Teacher-Mentor and/ ner Candidate.
+For the final e eeding attention or improvement have been noted a evaluation any written concerns by the Cooperating ding the Teacher Candidate not meeting minimum are attached. g

-Cooperating Teacher-Ment or: Date:
+Cooperating Teache r-Mentor: Date:

 College Faculty: Date:

-Teacher-Candidate: Date:

-Note to College Faculty: At the completion of the student teaching experience, please return this